 Heads up: you will probably see a rat or two.
 Maybe it’ll be dragging some pizza.
 If that’s the case, congratulations—you’ve become internet famous!

-New York City is safer than ever.
+New York City is very safe.
 But it’s still one of the biggest cities in the world.
 And as James Madison once noted, men are not angels—which means normal precautions are still important.
 Locals recommend following these common-sense safety tips:

 As most New Yorkers will tell you, living in a city this big means dealing with some wild stuff.
 Yes, there will be buskers on the subway, aggressive performers in Times Square, and some out-of-this-world fashion.
 It’s all part of the magic NYC experience.
 Take it in stride!